 - serving AMF identity with the corresponding PLMN Id,

-- the corresponding CM state for target UE (if allowed by UDM local policies),

 - possibly a VGMLC address.

-NOTE 0: The UDM may return the access type(s) and its corresponding CM state(s) to the HGMLC which will be used in step 4; otherwise, HGMLC may retrieve the CN state(s) per Access Type from the candidate AMF(s) by using Namf_EventExposure service.

-NOTE 1: The UDM requests the CM state(s) information from the AMF by invoking Namf_EventExposure service when the UDM needs the CM state(s) information.

-4. When the HGMLC identifies that the UE is served by different PLMNs according to the returned information from the UDM in step 3, for each access type the HGMLC selects one access type and its associated AMF based on the UDM returned information in step 3, QoS requirement, CM state(s) of the UE, PLMN identity and/or the locally configured operator policy.
+4. When the HGMLC identifies that the UE is served by different PLMNs according to the returned information from the UDM in step 3 it may retrieve the CM state(s) per Access Type from the candidate AMFs by using Namf_EventExposure service or from the UDM using Nudm_EventExposure service.
+For each access type the HGMLC selects one access type and its associated AMF based on the UDM returned information in step 3, QoS requirement, CM state(s) of the UE, PLMN identity and/or the locally configured operator policy.

 NOTE 2: The locally configured operator policy in the HGMLC can include access type and CM state and PLMN priority for positioning.
 For example, the local policy can be 3GPP access first and/or connected state first and/or V-PLMN and/or H-PLMN first.